vrpperez7/Mod-4-Project/README.md

 - Low-impact maintenance windows.

 **Marketing Lead:**
-- Promo timing.
+- Best timing for promos.
 - Segments of casual rider vs registered.

 **Policy & Ethics Advisor:**
-- Avoiding decisions that disadvantage specific times/areas
+- Avoiding decisions that disadvantage specific times/areas.

 ### So we ask the question:

-## How can we best ensure the safety, efficiency, and profits for our bikes during work days?
+## How can we best ensure the safety, efficiency, and profits for our bikes?

+<ins>Data Cleaning and Processing<ins> </br>

+- Used the .info() method to ensure all columns had no **Missing Values**,
+- Changed the **Data Type** for dteday column to datetime
+- **Feature Engineered** new column "not_norm_windspeeds" by denormalizing "windspeed" column, making windspeeds more legible.

+I chose to subset the data to work with "workingday" column where "workingday" is 1.
+This means the subset represents Monday through Friday without holidays.
+I chose this sample because it's where bulk of our data lays within, focusing on our Park General's goal, and highlights potential profitable times for our Marketing Lead.